This is the multi-page printable view of this section. Click here to print.

 Link layer: InfiniBand

-To check the IB bandwidth communication status (ib_send_bw) and inspect the IaaS HW level, follow these steps.
+Check the IB bandwidth communication status (ib_send_bw) and follow the steps below to inspect the IaaS hardware level.

 1. Check the name of the IB HCA interface.